 Sinusitis is usually treated with antibiotic drugs that are prescribed long-term in order to achieve penetration of the drug into the sinuses.
 Anti-inflammatory drugs are sometimes also used.
 Pets that are prone to recurrent sinus infections may be prescribed chronic medication for prevention.

 Although antibiotics and anti-inflammatories may be useful in clearing the symptoms of sinusitis in pets, long-term usage is not always the best thing for your pet's overall health profile.
 Long-term use of anti-inflammatories may also lead to further complications, including stomach ulcers and other digestive problems.

 With regard to the animal body – a strong immune system is key.
 If the immune system is working at optimum level, the less likely sinusitis is to occur.
 Natural and holistic treatments have been used for centuries to reduce the symptoms of sinus infections and boost the immune system.

 Very often conventional medications have harsh side effects and using more natural alternatives like herbal and homeopathic remedies are much safer and gentler for animals.
 Nat.
 Mur and Kali. bich are a biochemic tissue salts that serve to help maintain the body's water balance and address mucous levels and congestion.

 Herbal ingredients such as Pulsatilla and Glycyrrhiza glabra (Licorice) can help to reduce inflammation by stimulating the anti-inflammatory hormone, cortisol, while at the same time supporting the immune system.

 More Information on Sinusitis

-- Eat a healthy, well balanced diet that contains plenty of vegetables and fruit to boost the immune system
+- Feed your pet a healthy, well balanced diet that contains plenty of vegetables to boost the immune system

-- Drink lots of water which prevents congestion, drains the mucous and increases moisture in the body
+- Encourage your pet to drink lots of water which prevents congestion, drains the mucous and increases moisture in the body

-- Practice good hygiene habits by washing hands thoroughly with water and soap
+Practice good hygiene habits by washing your pets bowls thoroughly with hot water and natural soap